rilldata/rill/docs/docs/reference/connectors/kafka.md

 sidebar_position: 7
 ---

-::: warning For Customers with Druid/ClickHouse Engines Only
+:::warning For Customers with Druid/ClickHouse Engines Only
 Note: the set-up instructions below are for Customers using Rill's hosted OLAP solution
 :::